 Of course, as with every other type of money, there are certain issues Bitcoin users need to know if they want to protect their wealth.
 These include Bitcoin price volatility, secure storage of cryptocurrency, use of insecure third-party services, and cybersecurity threats like hacking.

-At the same time, we could also raise a question whether it is safe to use dollars and other traditional finance tools, as most of the money laundering and other nefarious activities are still conducted via banks.
+At the same time, we could also raise a question whether it is safe to use dollars and other traditional finance tools, as most of the money laundering and other nefarious activities are still conducted using traditional money.
 The conventional financial systems have proven to be prone to economic bubbles and crises, and the government-backed money tends to significantly devalue over time.

 This is why we buy Bitcoin.— Rhythm Trader (@Rhythmtrader) March 20, 2019